michalkucharczyk/plox/cli-help.md

           Ignores invalid timestamps.
 Useful when log contains line with invalid or no timestamp (e.g. stacktraces).

+      --guard <GUARDS>
+          Optional guard strings to quickly filter out log lines using `strcmp`.

+          Only lines containing all guards will be passed for plotting data extraction.

   -c, --config <FILE>
           Path to TOML config file containing panels layout.